-The recipe only has three ingredients, and I’ve actually shared it before in it’s simplest form here, along with some other simple recipes kids can make.
+The recipe only has four ingredients, and I’ve actually shared it before in it’s simplest form here, along with some other simple recipes kids can make.
 To make chocolate covered peanut butter hearts you need:

 1/2 stick (4T) butter or margerine, softened